'Startup visa' alternative delayed by Trump administration

 It's intended to be an alternative to the startup visa, which was a part of the stalled 2013 immigration reform bill.

 Some countries like Canada and France have already implemented visa changes to cater to entrepreneurs.
-But those looking to stay in the U.S. must rely on existing visas, like the H-1B, which is popular visa for high-skilled workers.
+But those looking to stay in the U.S. must rely on existing visas, like the H-1B, which is a popular visa for high-skilled workers.

 But that visa requires foreigners to show they can be hired, fired and paid by an employer.
 These requirements make it is difficult to launch a company.
 Some entrepreneurs choose to start their businesses elsewhere.